 Dental Care: Brushing and Flossing Your Teeth

-Your teeth can last a lifetime if you practice basic dental care, which involves brushing and flossing regularly, eating a mouth-healthy diet, and visiting your dentist and/or dental hygienist for regular checkups and cleanings.
-Developing good dental health habits is the best way to prevent tooth decay and gum disease.
+Your teeth can last a lifetime if you practice basic dental care.
+Brush and floss each day and eat a healthy diet.
+See your dentist or dental hygienist for regular checkups and cleanings.
+Good dental health habits are the best way to prevent tooth decay and gum disease.

 How to brush and floss your teeth

 Brush your teeth 2 times a day, and use a toothbrush with soft bristles.
 Follow these tips when you brush your teeth.

 - Place the brush at a 45-degree angle where the teeth meet the gums.

 - Press firmly, and gently rock the brush back and forth using small circular movements.

 Don't scrub.
 Vigorous brushing can make the gums pull away from the teeth and can scratch your tooth enamel.

 - Brush all surfaces of the teeth, tongue-side and cheek-side.

 Pay special attention to the front teeth and all surfaces of the back teeth.

 - Brush chewing surfaces vigorously with short back-and-forth strokes.